-To exploit the potentially useful information in the local neighborhood of gallery samples for finding more reliable matchings, an intuitive and promising approach is to apply $k$-NN \emph{inversely} on the gallery samples to search back for the probe sample.
-This is called $k$-inverse nearest neighbors ($k$-INN)~\cite{Korn:ASR2000} based approach.
+To exploit the useful information in local neighborhoods of gallery samples, an intuitive approach is to apply $k$-NN approach \emph{inversely} on the gallery samples to search for the probe sample.
+This is the so-called $k$-\emph{inverse nearest neighbors} ($k$-INN) method~\cite{Korn:ASR2000}.